MiguelCastillo/bit-loader/README.md

 });
 ```

-You can take a look at [this](https://gist.github.com/MiguelCastillo/37944827c0caee3c0e1a) configuration that shows a more elaborate setup of plugins.
+You can take a look at [this](https://gist.github.com/MiguelCastillo/37944827c0caee3c0e1a) configuration that shows a more elaborate plugin setup.

 ## Core layer and hooks

-bit loader is a JavaScript module loader first, and plugins are a way to augment the types of modules that can be loaded and consumed by the host application.
+bit loader is a *JavaScript module loader* first, and plugins are a way to augment the types of modules that can be loaded and consumed by the host application.
 So, while bit loader provides you with a very flexible plugin system for processing modules, there is a layer of core function hooks that are the default handlers when plugins can't process a particular module.

 - **resolve** - function that converts module names (ids) to paths.
 Paths are used plugins and the `fetch` hook to load module files.
 - **fetch** - function that loads module files from storage.
 These files are processed by plugins and the `compile` hook to build modules.
 - **compile** - function that evaluates module files with `eval`, or some other equivalent mechanism to create code that can be consumed by the host application.

 So, plugins and their core function hook counterparts have fundamentally the same responsibilities.
-However, the one function hook that has real implications is `compile`; they primarily differ in when and how they run.
+However, the one function hook that has real implications is `compile`; they primarly differ in when and how they run.

 All plugins run in the first stage, which is *asynchronous* and runs before the build stage.
 This means that `compile` plugins are *asynchronous* and run before the `compile` handler in the build stage.
 Furthermore, there can only be one `compile` handler in the build stage, and its intended use case is for *synchronously* building JavaScript modules when the host application requires them.
 Think `CJS`...
 All other function hooks run *asynchronously* when there are no plugins that can process a module.